 Avoiding Jail, Probation, and Criminal Convictions

-Prior to October 1, 2021, the driver’s license sanctions of various criminal charges increased the complexity of plea negotiations.
+Before October 1, 2021, the driver’s license sanctions for various criminal charges increased the complexity of plea negotiations.
 When defendants face charges having nothing to do with operating a vehicle, prosecutors were quick to offer a plea bargain to a criminal charge without driver’s license sanctions.
-Many of these people felt they had no other option but to accept a criminal conviction, including the possibility of jail and probation because they were desperate to keep their driving privileges intact.
+Many of these people felt they had no other option but to accept a criminal conviction, including the possibility of jail and probation, because they were desperate to keep their driving privileges intact.
 Because driver’s license sanctions are off the table and cannot be used by prosecutors as leverage, criminal defense attorneys have greater negotiating power to help their clients avoid jail, probation, and even conviction.

 Lawyers for Driver’s License Sanctions and Restoration